 Meet the Author

-Dr. Joe Ornelas enjoys helping patients of all ages build and maintain the healthiest, most beautiful versions of their smiles.
+Dr. Joe Ornelas enjoys helping patients of all ages in Crown Point build and maintain the healthiest, most beautiful versions of their smiles.
 He earned his dental doctorate at Indiana University School of Dentistry, and today, he is a member of several professional organizations, including the American Dental Association.
 He offers a comprehensive menu of services, including root canal treatments, using state-of-the-art technology for more comfortable and accurate outcomes.
 You can request an appointment on the website or by calling (219) 663-2892.